F-Drop&Match: GANs with a Dead Zone in the High-Frequency Domain: Supplementary Materials

 \section{Supplementary Materials}

 This manuscript is the supplementary materials of the main paper (F-Drop\&Match: Improved Techniques for GANs in Frequency Domain).
-We provide (A) the comparative studies of using DCT and DFT for our methods, (B) the ablation studies of F-Match when changing \(d\) and \(\mathcal{F}\) in Eq.~(8) of the main paper, (C) the implementation details of the differentiable azimuthal integral for spectral regularization (SR)~\cite{durall_CVPR20_watch_your_upconv}, (D) the detailed settings and sensitively analysis of the hyperparameter \(\gamma\) and \(\lambda\), (E) the visual effects caused by F-Drop during training, (F) the additional analysis of the frequency gaps for confirming the validity of the evaluation and the performances of F-Drop in the lower-frequency domain, (G) the additional sensitivity analysis by single Fourier attack~\cite{tsuzuku_CVPR2019_structural_sensitivity}, (H) the additional visualization studies of the images generated from GANs.
+We provide (\ref{sec:dft_vs_dct}) the comparative studies of using DCT and DFT for our methods, (\ref{sec:training_setting}) the detailed information of training settings, (\ref{sec:ablation_fmatch}) the ablation studies of F-Match when changing \(d\) and \(\mathcal{F}\) in Eq.~(8) of the main paper, (\ref{sec:dai}) the implementation details of the differentiable azimuthal integral for spectral regularization (SR)~\cite{durall_CVPR20_watch_your_upconv}, (\ref{sec:hyper}) the detailed settings and sensitively analysis of the hyperparameter \(\gamma\) and \(\lambda\), (\ref{sec:drop_viz}) the visual effects caused by F-Drop during training, (\ref{sec:freq_gap_analysis}) the additional analysis of the frequency gaps for confirming the validity of the evaluation and the performances of F-Drop in the lower-frequency domain, (\ref{sec:fake_detection}) the results of fake image detection evaluation, (\ref{sec:add_sfa}) the additional sensitivity analysis by single Fourier attack~\cite{tsuzuku_CVPR2019_structural_sensitivity}, (\ref{sec:add_qual}) the additional visualization studies of the images generated from GANs.